avielrs/avielrs.github.io/_posts/2020-10-22-Collecting-Twitter-Data-on-the-US-Presidential-Election.md

 <br>
 ![Alternate image text](/images/twitter/hydrate.png)

-#### Step 2: Running into problems
+#### Step 3: Running into problems

 After happily running the hydrate.py script on my computer for about four days, I realized that extracting tweets from June 2020 is not even complete!
 I decided to take a look at the us-pres-elections-2020 repo and review the associated [paper](https://arxiv.org/pdf/2010.00600.pdf){:target="_blank"}.
 In the paper it states that the first release of tweets from 6/20/2020 through 9/06/2020 contains **240 million tweets** which is almost **2 TB** of raw data!
-Twarc is able to hydrate 1 million tweet IDs per day.
-This means it will take 140 days to retrieve all that data!
-To be honest, retrieving 1 million tweets per day is actually quite amazing.
-This is because the Twitter API v2 rate limit is 900 requests/15-minutes thus 43,200 requests per day.
-The total amount of requests per month is limited to 500,000 per user.
-The Twitter's rate limit is necessary for managing large volumes of requests which are placed by thousands of developers each day on twitter.

 Anyways back to 240 million tweets and 2 TB of data: <br>
 **Abandon twarcing!
 Stop Collecting Data!!**